Chevrolet Spark Insurance Rates

 Enter your zip code below to view companies based on your location that have cheap auto insurance rates.

-The chart below details average Chevrolet Spark insurance rates for other coverage scenarios.
+The chart below details average Chevrolet Spark insurance rates for different risk profiles and scenarios.

-- Drivers who choose higher $1,000 deductibles will pay approximately $128 annually
+- Drivers who choose higher $1,000 deductibles will pay around $128 annually

-- Using more expensive low deductibles for comprehensive and collision insurance will cost an additional $252 annually
+- Buying more expensive low deductibles for comprehensive and collision insurance will increase the cost to $1,512

-- An auto insurance policy that insures a 16-year-old driver with full coverage can cost as much as $5,016 a year
+- The cost for full coverage for a teenage driver with full coverage may cost $5,016 a year

-An older driver with no driving violations and higher comprehensive and collision deductibles may pay as low as $1,200 per year on average, or $100 per month, for full coverage.
-Prices are much higher for drivers in their teens, since even teens with perfect driving records will be charged at least $5,000 a year.
+An older driver with no violations or accidents and high deductibles may only pay around $1,200 per year on average for full coverage.
+Rates are highest for teen drivers, where even good drivers should be prepared to pay upwards of $5,000 a year.
 View Rates by Age

-Where you choose to live makes a big difference in Chevrolet Spark insurance prices.
-A 40-year-old driver could pay as low as $910 a year in states like Utah, Ohio, and New Hampshire, or be forced to pay as much as $1,700 on average in New York, Michigan, and Florida.
+Where you live makes a big difference in Chevrolet Spark insurance rates.
+A 40-year-old driver could pay as low as $910 a year in states like New Hampshire, Ohio, and Utah, or at least $1,700 on average in Florida, Michigan, and New York.

 State | Premium | Compared to U.S. Avg | Percent Difference |